Spiromicrovirus

 Spiromicrovirus is a genus of viruses, in the family Microviridae, in the subfamily Gokushovirinae.
 Spiroplasma bacteria serve as natural hosts.
-There is only one species in this genus: Spiroplasma virus SpV4.
+There is only one species in this genus: Spiromicrovirus SpV4.

 Structure

 Viruses in Spiromicrovirus are non-enveloped, with icosahedral and round geometries, and T=1 symmetry.
 The diameter is around 30 nm.
 Genomes are circular, around 6.1kb in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by pilus-mediated adsorption into the host cell.
 Replication follows the ssDNA rolling circle model.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by bacteria lysis.

 Spiroplasma bacteria serve as the natural host.